angular/angular/aio/content/guide/standalone-components.md

 });
 ```

 The new bootstrap API gives us back the means of configuring “module injectors” without using `NgModule`s.
-In this sense, the “module” part of the name is no longer relevant and we’ve decided to introduce a new term: “environment injectors”.
+In this sense, the “module” part of the name is no longer relevant, and we’ve decided to introduce a new term: “environment injectors”.

 Environment injectors can be configured using one of the following: